Ruh-roh. Our iPhone 8 camera became waterlogged and died

 Apple's water-resistance promise has a Catch-22

-What does it all mean?
-Does Apple have a water-resistance problem?
-Keep calm.
-We're not jumping to any conclusions over here.
-It's very likely our waterlogged iPhone 8 is an anomaly, a singular dud that didn't live up to the waterproofing promise, unlike a small batch of Samsung Galaxy S7 Active phones from 2016 that Samsung then fixed.
+Again, we're not suggesting that the iPhone has a waterproofing problem.
+It's possible our waterlogged iPhone 8 is suffering from a different ailment, unlike a small batch of Samsung Galaxy S7 Active ($524.99 at Amazon Marketplace) phones from 2016 that Samsung then fixed.

-There is a takeaway, however, and that's what to do if water damage happens to you.
-The short answer is that there's not all that much you can do within warranty (but stick with me; you're not totally out of options).
+If water damage happens to you, the short answer is that it might not be covered under warranty -- traditional liquid damage is most definitely not -- but there may be other roads you can take if your phone does incur it.

 The funny thing about water-resistance is that even though there's an implicit suggestion that phonemakers will stand by the IP rating, there's also a lot of deferred responsibility.
 Just read the not-so-fine print.

-For example, when I asked for comment about our busted iPhone 8, Apple pointed me to its support page which says that users shouldn't purposely submerge any iPhone in water.
+For example, when I asked for comment about our busted iPhone 8, Apple pointed me to a support page that gives you tips for determining if your phone suffered liquid damage, and says that users shouldn't purposely submerge any iPhone in water.

 To wit: